thatonecrazydesi/MinervaTheArtistHub/README.md

-A social media platform that allows users to chat, post forms and share pictures.
+Active Project: A social media platform that allows users to chat, start forums and share pictures.